-Here is an overview of the advantages and disadvantages of the two most common measurement techniques to measure lung function, vital capacity and expiratory volume.
+Below, you will find an overview of the advantages and disadvantages of the two most common measurement techniques to measure lung function, vital capacity and expiratory volume.

-|Measurement Technology||Determines the flow velocity in the breathing tube when the air flows through the fins||Determines the volume via the number of revolutions of the turbine|
+|Measurement Technology||Determines the flow velocity in the breathing tube when the air flows through the individual lamellae||Determines the volume via the number of revolutions of the turbine|

-|Costs||Slightly higher purchasing price||Low purchasing price|
+|Costs||Slightly higher purchase price||Low purchase price|

 |Advantage||High initial accuracy||Highly accurate measurement with a strong respiratory flow|

-|Disadvantage||Due to the humidity of the breathing air, the lamellae become dirty, which makes the measurement less accurate after some time||The turbine will not rotate until a certain air flow is reached.
+|Disadvantage||Due to the humidity of the breathing air, the lamellae become dirty, which makes the measurement less accurate over time||The turbine will not rotate until a certain air flow is reached.
 If the patient does not cooperate sufficiently, the measurement will be inaccurate.|

 We offer a wide range of spirometers such as digital spirometers and handheld spirometers for reliable measurement results and every need.
 Whether it's an inexpensive entry-level model or a feature-rich professional model - we have the right device for every requirement.

-Peak flow meters for peak flow measurement can be found in the category of the same name in our online shop.
+Peak Flow Meters for peak flow measurement can be found in the category of the same name in our online shop.